nrc1231/Mesa-RAS-Study/README.md

 # Step 3 — Start the Modelica Simulation

-Navigate to the `modelica/Mclient` directory and open the Modelica project using a Modelica-compatible environment (e.g., OpenModelica).
+Navigate to the `modelica/Mclient` directory and open the Modelica project using a Modelica-compatible environment (e.g., OpenModelica: https://openmodelica.org/download/download-windows/).

+Run the auto load script:

+- `package.mo`

-Run the desired top-level model, such as:
+Run the desired top-level model:

-- `TestFullCarRoad_ActiveVsPassive...`
+- `TestFullCarRoad_ActiveVsPassive.mo`

 The Modelica model communicates with the Lingua Franca server via a TCP-based interface.